-No opposition is known.
+No organized opposition is known.

-Ballot Question 2F

-Charter Amendment for Initiative Petition Signature Verification
+City of Boulder Ballot Question 2F Charter Amendment for Initiative Petition Signature Verification

 Shall Sections 39, 46, and 57 of the City Charter be amended pursuant to Ordinance 8273 to require the city clerk, to the extent reasonably possible and so as to ensure authenticity, compare the signatures on a petition to signatures with the election records of the Boulder County Clerk or the Secretary of State?